Subtyping Context-Free Session Types: Related work

-Our algorithm decides the $\mathcal{XYZW}$-similarity of simple grammars.
-It is an adaptation of the bisimilarity algorithm for simple grammars of Almeida et al.\ \cite{DBLP:conf/tacas/AlmeidaMV20}.
+Our algorithm decides the $\mathcal{XYZW}$-similarity of simple grammars~\cite{DBLP:conf/focs/KorenjakH66}.
+It is an adaptation of the bisimilarity algorithm for simple grammars of Almeida et al.~\cite{DBLP:conf/tacas/AlmeidaMV20}.
 To our knowledge, these are the only running algorithms of their sort.
-On the related topic of basic process algebra (BPA), BPA processes have been shown to be equivalent to grammars in Greibach normal form \cite{DBLP:journals/jacm/BaetenBK93}, of which simple grammars are a particular case.
-This makes results and algorithms for BPA processes applicable to grammars in Greibach normal form, and \textit{vice-versa}.
-A bisimilarity algorithm for general BPA processes, of doubly-exponential complexity, has been proposed by Burkart et al. \cite{DBLP:conf/mfcs/BurkartCS95}, while an analogous algorithm for the special case of normed BPA processes, of polynomial complexity, has been proposed by Hirschfield et al \cite{DBLP:journals/tcs/HirshfeldJM96}.
+Henry and S{\'e}nizergues~\cite{10.1007/978-3-642-39274-0_16} proposed an algorithm to decide the language equivalence problem on deterministic pushdown automata.
+On the related topic of basic process algebra (BPA), BPA processes have been shown to be equivalent to grammars in GNF~\cite{DBLP:journals/jacm/BaetenBK93}, of which simple grammars are a particular case.
+This makes results and algorithms for BPA processes applicable to grammars in GNF, and \textit{vice-versa}.
+A bisimilarity algorithm for general BPA processes, of doubly-exponential complexity, has been proposed by Burkart et al.~\cite{DBLP:conf/mfcs/BurkartCS95}, while an analogous polynomial-time algorithm for the special case of normed BPA processes has been proposed by Hirschfield et al.~\cite{DBLP:journals/tcs/HirshfeldJM96}.